th3jesta/ha-lcars/README.md

 More info:
 https://www.home-assistant.io/integrations/time_date/

+#### IV.
+Create the entities
+This theme has two controls for sound and textures that require creating simple toggle entities.
+Create them by going to Settings > Devices & Services > Helpers and create two of type **Toggle** named as below:
+- LCARS Sound (entity id should be `input_boolean.lcars_sound`)
+- LCARS Texture (entity id should be `input_boolean.lcars_texture`)

+These entities can be controlled directly from viewing the entity, or you can even add buttons to your dashboard to control them, just like any other entity.

 ### Install the theme
 Install via HACS by searching "LCARS" or download the [latest release](https://github.com/th3jesta/ha-lcars/releases/latest) and extract and drop the lcars folder into your themes folder.